- 1Spain: An attractive country for investment

-According to initial estimates, of the €750 billion available to the Member States, Spain, one of the main recipients, could receive aid of around €140 billion (between non-repayable transfers and loans).
-The mobilization of such a significant volume of resources opens up a special opportunity for Spain, comparable to the economic transformation process that Spain underwent when it joined the Union.
+Of the €750 billion available to the Member States, Spain is one of the main recipients, with projected aid of around €140 billion (between non-repayable transfers and loans).
+The mobilization of such a significant volume of resources opens up a special opportunity for Spain, comparable to the economic transformation process that it underwent when it joined the Union.

-To fund the recovery, the EU will go to the international debt market thanks to the new possibility provided for in Council Decision 2020/2053, of 14 December 2020, on the system of own resources of the European Union (“Own Resources Decision”), which also resulted from the negotiations conducted at the special meeting of the European Council held in July 2020.
-However, for the Commission to be able to issue bonds, all of the Member States must have ratified the Own Resources Decision in accordance with their respective constitutional procedures.
-In the case of Spain, the government has already obtained the relevant authorization from the parliament, so the ratification is expected to be completed shortly.
+To fund the recovery, the EU will go to the international debt market thanks to the new possibility provided for in Council Decision 2020/2053, of 14 December 2020, on the system of own resources of the European Union (“Own Resources Decision”), which was ratified by all the Member States at the end of May 2021.

 The legal basis for the European Recovery Instrument lies in Council Regulation (EU) 2020/2094, of 14 December 2020, the objective of which is to drive the transformation and modernization of the Member States’ economies, mainly from the standpoints of the green and digital transition, while also contributing to the recovery and enhanced resilience of the European Union as a whole against future crises.